 In common with most green spaces dog fouling and dog control, is an issue but a recent audit carried out by our volunteers actually shows the Local Nature Reserve itself has low levels of dog fouling, although a footpath in adjacent woodland is a "hot spot".
 We encourage good owner behaviour through signage, Facebook and Twitter postings and staged a 2015 Family Fun Dog Show at which we gave out free dog waste bags.
 We have worked with Bristol City Council's Dog Warden.
-One issue is that at least one visitor does slash signs with responsible dog ownership messages.
-We cannot afford to replace signage daily but remove remains as quickly as possible and replace at monthly work parties.
+We have found that signs displaying responsible dog ownership message are regularly slashed to pieces.
+We cannot afford to replace signage daily but remove the remains as quickly as possible and replace at monthly work parties.
 More on www.troopers-hill.org.uk/clearUp/.